Logotype

 Environment

-For Scandic, it is critical to continuously reduce greenhouse gas emissions and energy consumption.
+Scandic works continuously to reduce greenhouse gas emissions and energy consumption.
 We prioritize energy from renewable energy sources.
-When choosing methods of transportation and travel, we always try to take environmental impact into account.

 Anti-corruption